How to Rekey a Lock to Match an Existing Key

 1. Remove the lock cylinder

 For knobs or levers, it’s not so obvious.
-For knobs and levers you will need to find the hole that allows you to remove the front of the knob/lever and expose the clip.
+You will need to find the hole that allows you to remove the front of the knob/lever and expose the clip.

 2: Remove the c-clip or nut

 The key cylinder (sometimes referred to as the plug) is held to the housing with either a c-clip or a nut.
 Your rekey kit will have a c-clip removal tool to help remove and replace it.
-A nut will simple twist off.
+The nut simply twists off.

 3: Insert the follower tool